GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/scheduled-asset-inventory-export-bq/README.md

 Once done testing, you can clean up resources by running `terraform destroy`.
 To persist state, check out the `backend.tf.sample` file.

-## Testing the example
+## Testing the blueprint

 Once resources are created, you can run queries on the data you exported on Bigquery.
-[Here](https://cloud.google.com/asset-inventory/docs/exporting-to-bigquery#querying_an_asset_snapshot) you can find some example of queries you can run.
+[Here](https://cloud.google.com/asset-inventory/docs/exporting-to-bigquery#querying_an_asset_snapshot) you can find some blueprint of queries you can run.

 You can also create a dashboard connecting [Datalab](https://datastudio.google.com/) or any other BI tools of your choice to your Bigquery dataset.